Esri/calcite-design-system/packages/calcite-components/src/components/input-time-picker/readme.md

 # calcite-input-time-picker

-For complete usage and implementation guidance on the `calcite-input-time-picker` component, visit Calcites [documentation page](https://developers.arcgis.com/calcite-design-system/components/input-time-picker/).
+For complete usage and implementation guidance on the `calcite-input-time-picker` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/input-time-picker/).

 <!-- Auto Generated Below -->